 Studies show genetics has a big influence on obesity.
 For instance, a few studies show a BMI of 25 to 40% — considered overweight to obese — is genetic.
 In other words, if overweight or obesity runs in your family, you might be more likely to have a weight problem.
 However, studies show genetics to be responsible for less than 5% of incidences of childhood obesity.

-To discover the reasons for childhood obesity, many researchers have studied the possible effects of diet on children.
+To discover the reasons for childhood obesity, many researchers have studied the possible effects of diet on kids.
 Here are some of their findings.

 Fast Food Consumption

 The number of fast food restaurants has more than doubled since the 1970s.
 Fast food restaurants are a convenient and quick way to grab a bite to eat, and they are also great time savers for families with two working parents or single parent households.
 Food served at fast food restaurants often contain high numbers of calories with high amounts of fat, sugars, and starchy carbs.
 These foods contain little nutritional value.

 A study published in the January 2004 issue of Pediatrics linked fast food consumption to childhood obesity.
 When researchers analyzed 6,212 children’s responses to questions in government surveys from 1994 to 1998, they estimate almost one-third of U.S. children age 4 to 19 consume fast food every day.